“I never had a purpose for being alive.

 There is power in purpose.

 One of my visions is to dance with my granddaughters at their wedding.
 That will put me around eighty-five years of age (give or take).
-I may not be given that chance.
+I may not be given that opportunity.
 I get it.
 I might be stricken with an illness.
-I might get in an accident.
+I might get into an accident.
+I might lose my car keys and miss the wedding altogether.
 God only knows.
 But if he wills, I am planning on doing no small jig on the dance floor.
 To that end, I am preparing to realize that vision.
-I jog and exercise regularly.
+I jog and exercise weekly.
+I engage in stretching rituals.
 I eat well (most of the time!).
-I get check-ups from my doctor.
+I get regular check-ups from my doctor.
 I practice gratitude and forgiveness.
 I seek to love and use my God-given gifts to serve others.
-Ultimately, I trust in Jesus.
+I do my best to follow in the way of Jesus.

 And, I do not smoke or chew or consume alcohol.
 I am far from perfect, but I want to live long and well if I can help it.
 I have a lot of dreams I would like to accomplish.

-Harold approaches John and states that he believes they can help each other.
-John is about to accost Harold when he tells the troubled veteran, “I don’t think you need a psychiatrist or a support group or pills. . .
+Harold approaches John in a park and states that he believes they can help each other.
+John feels threatened and is about to accost Harold when the billionaire genius tells the troubled veteran, “I don’t think you need a psychiatrist or a support group or pills. . .
 You need a purpose.
 More specifically, you need a job.”

-Maybe a God-sized vision is lacking in your life, and that is a major reason for your failures in some given area.
+Maybe a God-sized vision is lacking in your life, and that is a major factor for your failures in some given area.
 I pray that you, in the words of the prophet of old, would be enabled to “enlarge the place of your tent, (to) stretch your tent curtains wide, (to) not hold back, (to) lengthen your cords, (and to) strengthen your stakes” (Isaiah 54:2).
+That you would be captured by God’s dreams, empowered to see as he sees and, accordingly, compelled to live for his soul-reviving, life-giving purposes.

 P.S.
-In the meantime, I am denying myself donuts so I can put on a dance show with my girls twenty-plus years from now that no one will be able to forget!
-(God willing)
+In the meantime, I am denying myself donuts so I can put on a show on the dance floor with my grand girls twenty-some years from now that will not be forgotten!

 “Major addiction can be interpreted